genesisb17/1807Jul30Java/Ian_Johnson_Code/Notes/Week5/hibernate.md

   of configuration file (`hibernate.cfg.xml`).
 - `Transaction`: used for managing ACID-compliant transactions.
 - `Query`: used to carry out complex queries with HQL.
 - `Criteria`: used to create complex queries programmatically.
+Uses builders rather than HQL.

 ## Object state